 - PL3-2-a.
 Articulate Units: Articulate individual dwelling units and provide usable stoops or patios for street-facing residential units.
 Include architectural detailing that expresses a residential use, such as contrasting trim, hardware, awnings, mailboxes, address numbers, and appropriately scaled materials.
-Provide opportunities for personalization.
-PL3-2-b.
-Rowhouse-Style: Use rowhouse-style units at the base of residential structures to transition to the pedestrian sidewalk and street; they provide large windows, entries, - PL3-2-c.
+Provide opportunities for personalization. - PL3-2-b.
+Rowhouse-Style: Use rowhouse-style units at the base of residential structures to transition to the pedestrian sidewalk and street; they provide large windows, entries, patios, and other activating features. - PL3-2-c.
 Buffer Space: Provide adequate buffer space as a transition from the sidewalk to residential uses for visual connection and passive surveillance of the public realm.
 Raise units slightly above grade or provide an adequate setback.
-Use buffers of low walls, planters, and layered landscaping; avoid tall fences and patios below grade. - PL3-2-d.
+Use buffers of low walls, planters, and layered landscaping; avoid tall fences and patios below grade.

+Page 22 of 37 Record No. 3039169-LU PL3-2-d.
 Shared Space: Where direct-unit entries are challenging due to a site's physical constraints, include a generous main entry with occupiable shared space or forecourt to create a "front porch" for residents.
 Provide ample space for bicycles, seating, furniture, and planters.